drklee3/meteor-car-dealership/README.md

         cd docker-images/OracleDatabase/SingleInstance/dockerfiles/
         ```

   2. Download [Oracle Database 11.2.0.2.
 (11gR2) Express Edition for Linux x64](https://www.oracle.com/technetwork/database/database-technologies/express-edition/downloads/xe-prior-releases-5172097.html) (Download the Linux x64 version even if you are developing on a Windows host).
-You will have to make an account first to download it... 😠
+You will have to make an Oracle account first to download it... 😠
         ```bash
         # move the zip to the corresponding version directory
         mv oracle-xe-11.2.0-1.0.x86_64.rpm.zip 11.2.0.2/